octavaridum/Fraud-Transaction-Detection/README.md

 **fraudTrain.csv** is a simulated credit card transaction dataset containing legitimate and fraud transactions from the duration 1st Jan 2019 - 31st Dec 2020.
 It covers credit cards of 1000 customers doing transactions with a pool of 800 merchants.

-**1.2 Observation**
+**1.2 Initial Observation**

 - The dataset contains 1296675 observation
-- The Data set contains nor null values neither duplicate values
+- The Data set contains no null values neither duplicate values
 - The dataset contains a total of 23 columns out of which we have a single dependent variable labeled is_fraud
 - The is_fraud feature contains two categories 0 and 1, which represent honest and fraud transactions respectively